Warsaw Ghetto: The Largest Ghetto in the Nazi Occupied Europe

 Street trade flourished, as did the black market, which attracted outsiders "buying up commodities".
 However, this did not guarantee economic stability.

-Food, which cost several percents more than on the "Aryan side", consumed all of a family's budget.
+Food, which cost several percent more than on the "Aryan side", consumed all of a family's budget.
 The ghetto residents were doomed to hunger and poverty.

 After the Great Action and then the Warsaw Ghetto Uprising, the Germans tried to loot anything of value that still remained in the abandoned houses.
 This brought the Third Reich gains worth almost 180 million marks.